itsmeyogesh22/Solved-8-Weeks-SQL-Challenge-Correct-Solutions/README.md

   - Refactoring queries for better execution time.
   - Understanding indexing and optimizing joins.

-- **Insights and Visualization**:
-  - Summarizing findings with SQL outputs.
-  - Creating dashboards or charts (using external tools like Tableau or Power BI) based on SQL queries.

 - **Problem-Solving Mindset**:
   - Translating business problems into SQL-driven solutions.
   - Communicating findings in a clear and concise manner.